rudxde/photomx/docs/front/datamodel/IFixture.md

 - [IChannel](./IChannel.md)

 ### Description:
 An IFixture is the interface for Fixtures.
-It has multiple input channels and a patch. on the tick event it writes the Dmx data to the Artnet Service
+It has multiple input channels and a patch. on the tick event it writes the Dmx data to the [ArtnetService](./ArtnetService.md)